-• WSDO: the role of the WSDO is primarily to interpret the daily forecast received, liaise with the weather forecaster and decide on required treatment and subsequently prepare the Daily Action Plan.
-Thereafter the WSDO will be available to advise the Duty Controller on further treatment.
+WSDO: the role of the WSDO is primarily to interpret the daily forecast received from the specialist forecast provider, liaising with the weather forecaster and decide on required treatment and subsequently prepare the Daily Action Plan.
+Thereafter the WSDO will be available to advise the Duty Controller on further treatment and to advise the Winter Service Manager of updates to the weather forecasts received outside the normal Working Day.